top of page

 Pottery Model of Fortress (Wu Bao) in the Three Kingdoms Era — Wuhan Museum

-Besides, they were separated from other civilians and didn’t need to pay taxes.
+Furthermore, they were distinct from other civilians and were exempt from paying taxes.

 Painted Stone Buddha Statue of Northern Qi Dynasty